noaione/yuusha-shoukan-ln/sources/v12/chapter6.md

 What Kuro gave me was a child’s toy that floats in the water.
 Ahh, speaking of which, aren’t Kuro and Isis-san playing with them while waiting for me?
-Looking at their sides again, I saw that Kuro had a yellow duck and Ms. Isis had a white duck floating in front of them.
+Looking at their sides again, I saw that Kuro had a yellow duck and Isis had a white duck floating in front of them.

 [...My duckie... is the strongest.]